carrerasrodrigo/pydbreport/README.md

 ### Tested

-This project has been tested on Python 2.7+ and Python 3.3+
+This project has been tested on Python 2.7+ and Python 3.4+

+### Version history

+0.4.0 - Added support for multiple database engines via sqlalchemy.